 - Email template designs could use more customizability.
 You'll find them to be more limiting than what other email designs can offer.

 - No phone call support: Omnisend does not offer phone call support if you need help.
 This can be a deal-breaker, depending on your way of communication.

-Omnisend offers a free trial for every tier, and the pricing can scale upwards based on the number of subscribers you have on an email list.
+Omnisend's paid pricing plans start at $16.00 per month, and the pricing can scale upwards based on the number of subscribers you have on an email list.

 Who it is made for: for those who want to experience a well-rounded email marketing service.